 We file income tax returns in the United States, various states, and certain foreign jurisdictions.
 As a result of net operating loss carryforwards, all of our tax years are open to federal and state examination in the United States.
-Tax years from 2009 are open to examination in various foreign countries.
+Tax years from 2012 are open to examination in various foreign countries.

-12. Employee Benefit Plans
+15. Employee Benefit Plans

 We sponsor a 401(k) savings plan for our employees in the United States that stipulates that eligible employees may elect to contribute to the plan, subject to certain limitations, up to the lesser of 90% of eligible compensation or the maximum amount allowed by the U.S. Internal Revenue Service.
 In 2015, we implemented a match formula of 100% up to \$2,000 annually, following a 4-year vesting schedule.
 In 2019, the match was increased to up to \$3,000 annually.
-Employer matching contributions to the 401(k) plan for the years ended December 31, 2019, 2018, and 2017 were \$0.6 million, \$0.4 million, and \$0.5 million, respectively.
+Employer matching contributions to the 401(k) plan were \$0.6 million for the years ended December 31, 2020 and 2019, and \$0.4 million for the year ended December 31, 2018.

-13. Information About Geographic Areas
+16. Information About Geographic Areas

-We operate in one reporting segment that develops, manufacturers and commercializes tools for life sciences research.
+We operate in one reporting segment that creates, manufactures, and markets a range of products and services, including instruments, consumables, reagents and software that are used by researchers and clinical labs worldwide.
 Our chief executive officer manages our operations and evaluates our financial performance on a consolidated basis.
 For purposes of allocating resources and evaluating regional financial performance, our chief executive officer reviews separate sales information for the different regions of the world.
 Our general and administrative expenses and our research and development expenses are not allocated to any specific region.
 Most of our principal operations, other than manufacturing, and our decision-making functions are located at our corporate headquarters in the United States.

-A summary table of our total revenue by geographic areas of our customers and by product and services for the years ended December 31, 2019, 2018 and 2017 is included in Note 3 to the consolidated financial statements.
+A summary table of our total revenue by geographic areas of our customers and by product and services for the years ended December 31, 2020, 2019 and 2018 is included in Note 6 to the consolidated financial statements.

-Sales to customers in the United States represented \$43.4 million or 37%, of total revenues for the year ended December 31, 2019.
-Sales to customers in the United States represented \$48.1 million or 43% of total revenues for the year ended December 31, 2018, and \$45.8 million or 45% for the year ended December 31, 2017.
+Sales to customers in the United States represented \$72.0 million, or 52%, of total revenues for the year ended December 31, 2020.
+Sales to customers in the United States represented \$43.4 million, or 37%, of total revenues for the year ended December 31, 2019 and \$48.1 million, or 43%, for the year ended December 31, 2018.

-Sales to customers in China represented \$15.4 million or 13%, of total revenues for the year ended December 31, 2019.
-Sales to customers in China represented \$14.0 million or 12% for year ended December 31, 2018, and 11% or \$11.1 million, of total revenues for 2017.
-Except for China, no other foreign country or jurisdiction had sales in excess of 10% of our total revenue during the years 2019, 2018 and 2017.
+Sales to customers in China were less than 10% of total revenues for the year ended December 31, 2020.
+Sales to customers in China represented \$15.4 million, or 13%, of total revenues for year ended December 31, 2019, and \$14.0 million, or 12%, of total revenues for 2018.
+Except for China, no other foreign country or jurisdiction had sales in excess of 10% of our total revenue during the years 2020, 2019 and 2018.

-No individual customer represented more than 10% of our total revenues for the fiscal years ended December 31, 2019, 2018, and 2017 respectively.
-Revenues from our five largest customers were 17% for both the years ended December 31, 2019 and 2018, and 14% for the year ended December 31, 2017.
+No individual customer represented more than 10% of our total revenues for the fiscal years ended December 31, 2020, 2019, and 2018 respectively.
+Revenues from our five largest customers were 23% for the year ended December 31, 2020 and 17% for both the years ended December 31, 2019 and 2018.

-We had long-lived assets consisting of property, plant and equipment, net of accumulated depreciation, in the following geographic areas for each year presented (in thousands):
+We had long-lived assets consisting of property and equipment, net of accumulated depreciation, and operating lease ROU assets, net of accumulated amortization in the following geographic areas for each year presented (in thousands):

 December 31,

-2019 2018
+2020 2019

-United States \$ 422 \$ 1,881
+United States \$ 35,188 \$ 907

-Singapore 2 ,489 3,748
+Singapore 12,195 3,618

-Canada 2 ,942 3,104
+Canada 6,456 7,474

-EMEA 169 66
+Asia-Pacific 1,048 243

-Asia-Pacific 34 26
+EMEA 758 674

-Total \$ 8 ,056 \$ 8,825
+Total \$ 55,645 \$ 12,916